The new site design is beautiful.

 For example, Google Chrome now forces websites to use SSL certificates.
 So webmasters are setting up redirects to make sure the HTTP version of their site transfers users over to HTTPS (to avoid the warning notifications).

 This is an issue because redirects like that often strip away the referral source data.
 302 redirects and those from desktop apps (like Outlook, etc.) are also common culprits.

 Here’s another example of a plausible issue: Tons of direct visits from your internal team.
 Marketers, designers, and developers who might be testing your site or putting on the finishing touches before it goes live.

 These visits also commonly show up as Direct and give you the impression that your site is much more popular (than it might be).

-Solution #3.
 Create a new segment for people that come through ‘Direct’ but instead of coming through the homepage, go straight to a content piece.
 These typically have too-long-too-remember URLs.
-Which means the chances of someone actually typing those suckers into their address bar are slim to none.
+This means the chances of someone actually typing those suckers into their address bar are slim to none.

 Lie #2.
 Last Touch + Macro Goal Bias

 Google Analytics is good at telling you certain things.